biofold/PhD-SNPg/README.md

         FDR: The false discovery rate associated to higher SCORE.
      	1-NPV: Probability of disease-related variants below SCORE.
         PhyloP100: PhyloP100 in the mutated position.
-        AvgPhyloP100: Average value of PhyloP100 in 7 nucleotide window around the mutated position.
+        AvgPhyloP100: Average value of PhyloP100 in a 7-nucleotide window around the mutated position.

         The scores added as extra columns to the input file.
 An example of output is reported below.